History of Madeira: 15th and 16th centuries

 The three captain-majors had led, in the first trip, their respective families, a small group of people of the minor nobility, people of modest conditions and some old prisoners of the kingdom.
 The settlement of Madeira and Porto Santo islands was a process defined by stages involving people from all over the kingdom.

 In 1425, King John I officially made Madeira a full province of Portugal, handing it as a gift to Henry the Navigator.
 Settlement then began in earnest.
 Three strapping young nobles were sent to marry Zarco's daughters, and members of some of Portugal's grandest families came along to help increase the population.

 It was from the Algarve that some of the early settlers set out.
 Many came with the important task of the landlord system employment.
 Servants, squires, knights and noblemen are identified as the ones who secured the beginning of the settlement.
 Later on, settlers came in big numbers from the north of Portugal, due to overpopulation, namely from the region of Entre Douro and Minho, who intervened specifically in the organization of the agricultural area.

 The majority of settlers were fishermen and peasant farmers, who willingly left Portugal after it had been ravaged by the Black Death, and where the best farmlands were strictly controlled by the nobility.
 To gain the minimum conditions for the development of agriculture, they had to rough-hew a part of the dense forest of laurisilva.
-Fires were started, which are said to have burned for seven years.
+They started fires, which are said to have burned for seven years.
 The settlers constructed a large number of canals (levada]s), since in some parts of the island there was water in excess, while in other parts it was scarce.
 In the earliest times, fish constituted about half of the settlers' diet, together with vegetables and fruit.
 The first local agricultural activity with some success was the production of wheat.
 Initially, the settlers harvested wheat for their own sustenance, but later began to export it to Portugal.

 According to a Portuguese legend, Polish King Władysław III survived the Battle of Varna (although the Ottomans claimed to have his head, his body in royal armor was never found) and later settled in Madeira.
 King Afonso V of Portugal granted him the lands in the Madalena do Mar district of Madeira, for the rest of his life.
 He was known there as Henrique Alemão (Henry the German) and married Senhorinha Anes (the King of Portugal was his best man), who gave him two sons.
 He established the church of Saint Catherine and Saint Mary Magdalene in Madalena do Mar (1471).
 There he was depicted in a painting as Saint Joachim meeting Saint Anne at the Golden Gate on a painting by Master of the Adoration of Machico (Mestre da Adoração de Machico) in the beginning of the 16th century.